 Once complete, click EC2 console link and you will be presented with list of servers under your account.

-> You can see below EC2 screen with your server details like instance state, zone, DNS etc.
+You can see below the EC2 screen with your server details like instance state, zone, DNS, etc.

-> Now to connect to this server from your laptop/desktop, you need to use key pair as authentication.
+Now to connect to this server from your laptop/desktop, you need to use key pair as authentication.
 Download putty.exe and puttygen.exe from here.

 Open puttygen.exe and load your private key which you have downloaded from AWS console in step 2.